-A person might think that their body only makes mucus in response to illness, allergens, or irritants.
+Mucus is essential for the functioning of many of the body’s organs.
+A person might think their body only makes mucus in response to illness, allergens, or irritants.
 But the body is always producing mucus, which is crucial for the functioning of several organs and the immune system.

 Many health issues can lead to a buildup of mucus, drawing a person’s attention to this key bodily fluid.
 Most healthy people never notice that they are continually producing and swallowing it.